A thrilling and perplexing investigation of a true Victorian crime at Dublin railway station.

 Dublin, November 1856: George Little, the chief cashier of the Broadstone railway terminus, is found dead, lying in a pool of blood beneath his desk.

 He has been savagely beaten, his head almost severed; there is no sign of a murder weapon, and the office door is locked, apparently from the inside.
 Thousands of pounds in gold and silver are left untouched at the scene of the crime.

 Augustus Guy, Ireland's most experienced detective, teams up with Dublin's leading lawyer to investigate the murder.
 But the mystery defies all explanation, and two celebrated sleuths sent by Scotland Yard soon return to London, baffled.

-Five suspects were arrested and released, with every step of the salacious case followed by the press, clamouring for answers.
-Under intense public scrutiny, Superintendent Guy found himself blocked at almost every turn.
-But then a local woman came forward, claiming to know the murderer….
+Five suspects are arrested then released, with every step of the salacious case followed by the press, clamouring for answers.
+But then a local woman comes forward, claiming to know the murderer...

 The Dublin Railway Murder is a true-crime masterclass: meticulous, vivid and as compelling as any thriller...beautifully reconstructs mid-19th century Dublin, while never easing up on the pace.
 Brilliantly done throughout.

 If, like me, you love everything Kate Summerscale writes, you'll lap up this compelling murder mystery...Morris draws us beautifully into his expert reconstruction of this baffling case.